Path integrals, complex probabilities and the discrete Weyl representation

 In the initial calculations the initial mean displacement and uncertainty of each mode was taken to be .5.
 The initial state has no imaginary part but one develops due to the non-zero displacement of the initial state.
 This truncation is too crude to contain any real physics, however it illustrates the application of the discrete path integral to fields.

 A more drastic truncation of the discretization of the continuum could be used to explore the dynamics of fields with a larger number of modes.

+The wavelet representation for the Hamiltonian satisfies a functional renormalization group equation that could be used to reduce the number of amplitudes.
+This relates infinite volume truncated Hamiltonians at different resolutions using a canonical transformation along with mass, wave function, and coupling constant renormalizations:

+Realistic calculations require a large number of field modes.
+Time- dependent scattering calculations of the type discussed in section 9 also require volumes sufficiently large for the scattered fragments to become stable particles.
+These calculations cannot be performed on a classical computer and will still be very challenging on a quantum computer.

-\section{summary and conclusion}
+\section{Summary and conclusion}